shalmi/SandTable/GCodeFenageler/README.md

 # GCodeFenageler
-The arduino is super slow at floating point math so im gonna do it all before the system ever reads the gcode...lets make some MCode
+The arduino is super slow at floating point math so I'm gonna do it all before the system ever reads the gcode

+...lets make some MCode

 ## TODO:
 - [ ] Read GCode Files